-Palestinians flee northern Gaza after Israel orders mass evacuation with ground attack looming
+Palestinians flee within Gaza after Israel orders mass evacuation and stages brief ground incursions

 Hamas’ media office said airstrikes hit cars in three locations as they headed south from Gaza City, killing 70 people.
 There was no immediate comment from the Israeli military.

-Two witnesses reported a strike on fleeing cars near the town of Deir el-Balah, south of the evacuation zone and in the area Israel told people to flee to.
+Two witnesses reported a strike on fleeing cars near Deir el-Balah, south of the evacuation zone and in the area where Israel told people to flee.
 Fayza Hamoudi said she and her family were driving from their home in the north when the strike hit some distance ahead on the road and two vehicles burst into flames.
 A witness from another car on the road gave a similar account.

 “Why should we trust that they’re trying to keep us safe?”
 Hamoudi said, her voice choking.
 “They are sick.”